Disabilities Workgroup

 The Washington State Long-Term Care Ombudsman advocates for residents of nursing homes, adult family homes, and assisted living facilities.
 Our purpose is to protect and promote the Resident Rights guaranteed to these residents under Federal and State law and regulations.

-The Washington State Behavioral Health Ombuds can assist in resolving issues with behavioral health services in both mental health and substance use.
+The Office of Behavioral Health Advocacy (OBHA) can assist in resolving issues with behavioral health services in both mental health and substance use.
 In addition to assisting with complaints and grievances, Ombuds are also sources for community resource information and referrals for additional services.

 Relevant State and Federal Laws